i05nagai/memorandum/language/english.md

     * your car is about to be towed
 * xerox
     * Why are you xeroxing a passport?
+* hog
+* mommentary lapse
+* tepid
+    * the water is tepid
+* dissolve
+    * the salt didn't disollve
+* effervesce
+    * the bath salts, they're starting to effervesce
+* lodged places
+* scent
+    * the scents I used don't complement each other
+* Eucalptus and chamomile
+* bath decorum
+* incurable
+* scourge
+    * an incurable scourge ravaged mankind
+* ostracized
+* scant
+* ordain
+* brazen
+    * how brazen she was
+* don't get your hopes up
+* needy
+    * you come off a little needy
+* give my bouillabaisse another change
+* abysmal
+    * your soup is abysmal
+* I'm torn between my integrity and my desire to avoid a beating
+* hollandaise
+    * a bearnaise has shallots, chervil and most importantly, tarragon
+* bearnaise sauce

 ## Sentence
 * What have you been up to?